AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 Before you start migration, stop all Magento 1 cron jobs.

-During the migration process, **do not:**
+During the migration process, follow these general rules for a successful migration:

-1. Make any changes in the Magento 1 [Admin](https://glossary.magento.com/admin) except for order management (shipping, creating invoice, and credit memos)
+1. **Do not** make changes in the Magento 1 Admin, except for order management (shipping, creating invoice, and credit memos)

-1. Alter any code
+1. **Do not** alter any code

-1. Make changes in the Magento 2 Admin and [storefront](https://glossary.magento.com/storefront)
+1. **Do not** make changes in the Magento 2 Admin and [storefront](https://glossary.magento.com/storefront)

 >[!TIP]
 >
->All operations in Magento 1 storefront are allowed now.
+>All operations in the Magento 1 storefront are allowed.

 ## Run the [!DNL Data Migration Tool]